Analytics, Good Identity Hygiene Are Key to Cloud Security

 Leaving accounts open for former employees or for services no longer in use opens a hole that is easily exploited.
 A good rule of thumb is to shut down expired employee accounts immediately to dramatically reduce the chance of a disgruntled former employee access the network.

 It sounds like a no-brainer, but knowing who accesses what and when can avoid catastrophe.
 Monitor access logs frequently for anomalies and to ensure end-users have the correct levels of access.

 The industry is currently making improvements in identity by implementing multi-context analysis strategies that include time of access, country of origin, host computer in use and other behavioral analyses to add weight to identity.
 For example, in his keynote at the AFCEA Defense Cyber Operations Symposium (DCOS), Lt.
-Gen. Alan Lynn, director of the Defense Information Systems Agency (DISA) and commander of the Joint Force Headquarters–Department of Defense Information Network (JFHQ-DODIN), outlined how assured identity will be critical to cloud and network security and access.
+Gen. Alan Lynn, director of the Defense Information Systems Agency (DISA) and commander of the Joint Force Headquarters–Department of Defense Information Network (JFHQ-DODIN), outlined how assured identity will be critical to cloud security and network security and access.

 Lynn said assured identity goes beyond traditional common access cards for authentication and access and leverages biometric authentication such as facial and voice recognition, fingerprint, eye scanning and gait; and behavioral authentication, including travel patterns, location by time, device handling, speech patterns and keystroke cadence.

 “When you start getting all of that data…your identity score goes up and it will determine how much access you have to different portions of the network,” Lynn said.
 “So the future I see will be not only a network that’s mobile that you’re bringing devices into your building, but it will determine what’s your level of access based on the amount of identity that’s been provided to your device.
 That’s a future we’re currently working on.”